'Geriatric Champions' Are Changing Medicine for Good

 Providence operates 45 primary care clinics in Oregon, whose patient population includes 83,000 people 65 and older.
 But as of 2018, the state has only 88 board-certified geriatricians — doctors who specialize in the care of older people.
 And that's not just an Oregon problem.
 The entire country has just 7,047 geriatricians.

-To help provide a fraction of Oregon’s older patients with better care, geriatrician Dr. Marian Hodges, director of the senior health program at Providence, developed the fellowship.
+To help provide a fraction of Oregon's older patients with better care, geriatrician Dr. Marian Hodges and geriatric clinical nurse specialist Colleen Casey developed the fellowship.
 Health care providers welcomed the program.
-“They all know they do it lousy,” Hodges said of geriatric care.
+"They all know they do it lousy," Hodges said of geriatric care.

 One problem, said Shah, is that physicians have been trained to treat older adults the same as younger ones.
 Older patients' changing bodies, cognition or social structure are not taken into account.
 "What we do in medicine is one size fits all — the research, the evidence that we have, is based on the adult population, and we just apply that to the geriatric population," said Shah.
 "This is a population that needs a different approach."